 - The late payments that precede a foreclosure have a big impact on your credit score.

-- The foreclosure will remain on your credit report for ten years.
+- The foreclosure will remain on your credit report for seven years.

 If possible, to preserve your credit score, consider alternatives to a foreclosure, such as a short sale or deed-in-lieu of foreclosure.

-Although possible, a short sale that has a minimal effect on your credit score is difficult to accomplish.
+Although possible, a short sale that has a minimal effect on your credit score may be difficult to accomplish.
 Your lender must approve the short sale, which means you have to send them a packet of information about your financials.

 One way to lessen the impact is to work with your lender to negotiate the short sale without missing any of your payments.
 As part of the negotiation, ask your lender to report the sale as “paid in full.”
 This can reduce the severity of how it shows up on your credit score.